Raport EKObarometru wskazuje kluczowe cechy

 • deposit system operators (representing entities),

-• authorized representatives introducing electrical and electronic equipment.
+• authorised representatives introducing electrical and electronic equipment.

 The full list of entities required to submit an annual report on products, packaging and the management of waste generated from them can be found in Article 73 of the Waste Act.